 Top tip: the Velocity Café & Bicycle Workshop in Inverness can help you with useful cycling advice.
 Plus, it doubles as a café for when you need to rest your feet and fill your tummy.

 Some of our favourite routes in Scotland are so long, you’d have to be Mark Beaumont to do them on a bicycle!
-Still, if you have to use a vehicle, consider going carbon neutral with an electric car or motorhome.
+Still, if you have to use a vehicle, consider the environment and use an electric car or motorhome instead.

 Can we tell you a secret?
 In Scotland, we LOVE horses.
 They feature prominently in our favourite myths, as our favourite sculptures, our national animal is a unicorn, and riding on horseback makes you feel like a king or queen.
-Oh, and if that wasn’t enough, they’re also carbon neutral!
+Oh, and if that wasn’t enough, they also run on clean fuel!

 Ride Scottish Borders – the Scottish Borders have always been a land of horse riders, where mounted knights and noble families defended their domains from cattle thieves, enemies and each other.
 Experience this noble tradition yourself and discover the trails of a land that was made for people and their noble steeds.
 Ride Scottish Borders also has info on places to eat and drink, fun activities and horse-friendly accommodation.